markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.md

 date:   2013-06-04
 ---

 Ruby on Rails is a great framework with a lot of built-in options and customizations, specially regarding the data/models layer (Active Record).
 One of them is the ability to collect instances of a particular class using a `default_scope`.
-Very useful to collect "scoped" data by default, but pulling objects via associations is also affected, leading to weird behavior (think in "soft deletes").
+Very useful to collect "scoped" data by default, but pulling objects via associations is also affected, leading sometimes to weird behavior (think in "soft deletes").

 This library allows you to easily skip the `default_scope` when navigating through your associations: